vikejs/vike/readme.md

 }
 ```

+The `render()` hook in `pages/_default.page.server.js` gives you full control over how your pages are rendered to HTML,
+and `pages/_default.page.client.js` gives you full control over the browser-side code.
+This control enables you to *easily* and *naturally*:
+ - Use any tool you want such as Vue Router and Vuex.
+ - Use any Vue version you want.

 Note how the files we created so far end with `.page.vue`, `.page.route.js`, `.page.server.js`, and `.page.client.js`.
  - `.page.js`: defines the page's view that is rendered to HTML / the DOM.
  - `.page.client.js`: defines the page's browser-side code.